-- Stead v Fairfax Media Publications Pty Ltd (2021) 387 ALR 123; FCA 15; (2021) 386 ALR 237; FCA 65 (Lee J) – claims in defamation by a venture capitalist against Australian Financial Review and columnist – application for indemnity costs – appeared led by S Chrysanthou SC for the applicant Dr Elaine Stead in the proceedings and for the application for indemnity costs.
+- Stead v Fairfax Media Publications Pty Ltd (2021) 387 ALR 123; FCA 15 (Lee J) – claims in defamation by a venture capitalist against Australian Financial Review and columnist –– appeared led by S Chrysanthou SC for the applicant Dr Elaine Stead in the proceedings and for the application for indemnity costs.

-- Bailey v WIN Television NSW Pty Ltd NSWCA 352 (Meagher and White JJA, Simpson AJA) – appeal against judgment dismissing claim in defamation in respect of news broadcast – appeared led by S Chrysanthou for the respondent WIN Television.
+- Bailey v WIN Television NSW Pty Ltd (2020) 104 NSWLR 541; NSWCA 352 (Meagher and White JJA, Simpson AJA) – appeal against judgment dismissing claim in defamation in respect of news broadcast – appeared led by S Chrysanthou for the respondent publisher WIN Television.

-- Hanson-Young v Leyonhjelm (2018) 364 ALR 624; FCA 1688 (White J) – interlocutory application to strike out, dismiss or stay defamation proceedings on various basis including parliamentary privilege in respect of public statements – appeared led by S Chrysanthou for the applicant Senator Hanson-Young who was the respondent on the interlocutory application.
+- Hanson-Young v Leyonhjelm (2018) 364 ALR 624; FCA 1688 (White J) – interlocutory application to dismiss or stay proceedings in defamation in respect of public statements because of parliamentary privilege – appeared led by S Chrysanthou for the applicant Senator Hanson-Young who was the respondent on the interlocutory application.

 - De Belin v Australian Rugby League Commission Ltd FCA 688 (Perry J) – application seeking relief for misleading or deceptive conduct, unconscionable conduct, tortious inference in contractual relations, and restraint of trade in respect of conduct implementing a no-fault rule banning rugby league player from playing in the NRL competition – appeared led by M Einfeld QC on trial for the applicant Jack De Belin.